What Are Concentric Bends?

 Back to our math problem.
 The radius of the 3" conduit is 13" (from the NEC) and the thickness of that conduit is 3".
 The ½" conduit is to be placed 2" away from the larger one: adding the three figures (13 + 3 + 2) gives us the needed bending radius of the ½" conduit, or 18".

 Mark the conduit with 18 marks made 1.5" apart.
 It is best to make the bend and then cut off the end to match existing conduit as the normal deduct figure will no longer apply.
 Hand benders do not have a 5º mark on them and even power benders such as the Greenlee 555 are not accurate enough to make 18 identical bends, so each bend will need to be measured with a protractor (angle finder) as it is made.
-As many electricians do not own this tool, I have included a link to Amazon, where several styles are available.
+As many electricians do not own this tool, I suggest picking up this tool on Amazon.
+This is an affordable model if it is used infrequently.
 The first bend is made and checked to be 5º, the second bend should show a total of 10º, the third should show 15º and so on.
 Don't try to make each bend exactly 5º but rather check the total amount of bend that has been produced each time.
 This is why the 555 machine will not work by itself; even a ½º error can accumulate into a 9º error over 18 bends, leaving your 90 at only 81º.
 The pictures below show checks being made as more and more bend is produced—a vise was used to hold the bender and conduit for the photos but will not, of course, be used during the actual bending process.

 The Completed Bend